Shayde12/Shayde12.github.io/essays/The-Future-of-Learning.md

 Personally, I believe AI could have a massive impact on the way software engineering is taught.
 It really all depends on how teachers or professors change their curriculum to accomodate for the usage of AI.
 They will probably have to test more for how someone is able to utilize AI to their benefit because of the way that AI can write code.
 Finding a way to integrate AI into their teaching style will also be another challenge as it is so new and the professors might not have that much experience with it.
 This will make coding easier though, for people who are trying to learn which opens the software development field even more.

 ### VIII.
 Conclusion:
-The splash that was AI created waves in the field that is software engineering.
-AI has really made it easier to understand and write code.
-This has made things simpler for up and coming software engineers but at the same time a little more difficult as practical skill development can kind of be ignored.
-However, AI doesn't know everything and there are people needed to code and train these AI so, there might be plenty of job opportunity there rather than actual software development.
-For a future class maybe integrating an AI directly into the course could be an option but have it limited in the ways it can give someone an answer.
-I believe this could be a way to increase the practical skill development more than with an unrestrained AI.
+AI has made significant waves in software engineering education, simplifying code understanding and generation.
+While this has made learning more accessible, it risks undermining practical skill development.
+Integrating AI into courses with constraints on its capabilities could be a balanced approach, promoting skill development while utilizing AI benefits.